brianlheim/tapb/README.md

 Building
 --------

 Build like any CMake project.
-No special configuration is needed.
+On macOS 10.14, I am using Clang 8 installed from Homebrew and the toolchain-clang8.cmake toolchain file to build the project.
+So I do:

+    mkdir build
+    cd build
+    cmake .. -G"Unix Makefiles" -DBoost_NO_BOOST_CMAKE=ON -DCMAKE_TOOLCHAIN_FILE=../toolchain-clang8.cmake \
+        -DCMAKE_BUILD_TYPE=Debug
+    cmake --build . --target all -- -j8

+Adjust accordingly for your environment.

+Tests use Catch2.

 Executables
 -----------